TommyJD93/malloc_notes/understanding_memory.md

 ## Types of storage

-The storage used by the programs running on a computer divides in two main types:
+The storage used by the programs running on a computer comprises two main types:

 - primary
 - secondary